jaslinakaur/wi21-cse110-lab4/part1/part1.md

 17. output: 'Goodbye'
     When comparing a boolean and number, the boolean converts to a number, so the true becomes 1.
     Since 1 != 2, it moves on to the else if statement.
 This again checks if 2 == true, which is false, so it defaults to the else statement.

+19. Pass in modifyArray([1,2,3], doSomething) will return [6,8,10].
+The for loop runs 3 times since the array passed in has 3 values.
+In each iteration, when it sees callback(array[i], it jumps down to the doSomething function that was given as a parameter.
+In the first iteration, array[0] is 1, so in the doSomething function, it adds 1 + 2, and returns back the value of 3.
+The 3 then goes into the function as x and is multiplied by 2, returning the value 6 and pushing it into  newArr.
+This is then repeated 2 more times for array[1] and array[2].
+At the end, the newArr array is returned.

+21.